In the UK, it’s against the law to own certain types of dog.

 - kept in kennels while the police (or council) apply to a court

-You can give up ownership of your dog but you can’t be forced to.
+You can give up ownership of your dog but you cannot be forced to.
 If you do, your dog could be destroyed without you even going to court.

 Going to court